MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/cash-bank-management/configure-settlement.md

 [!include [banner](../includes/banner.md)]

 How and when transactions are settled can be complex subjects, so it's essential that you understand and correctly define the parameters to meet your business requirements.
-This article describes the parameters that are used for settlement for both Accounts payable and Accounts receivable.
+This topic describes the parameters that are used for settlement for both Accounts payable and Accounts receivable.

 The following parameters affect how settlements are processed in Microsoft Dynamics 365 for Finance and Operations.
 Settlement is the process of settling an invoice against a payment or credit note.
 These parameters are located in the **Settlement** area of the **Accounts receivable parameters** and **Accounts payable parameters** pages.